Breathing through your nose rather than your mouth has numerous health benefits, and can significantly improve exercise performance.

 The sympathetic branch of the nervous system is responsible for, among other things, the fight or flight response.
 On the other hand, the parasympathetic nervous system is responsible for our rest-and-digest and feed-and-breed behavior.

 If you’ve read my review of WHOOP or the best sleep trackers, you might remember the term “heart rate variability” or HRV, which is an indirect indicator of how the nervous system is doing.
 In particular, it tracks how the sympathetic and parasympathetic branches of the nervous system are competing.
-Nose breathing can increase your HRV by supporting the parasympathetic nervous system.
+Nose breathing is one of the hacks that can increase your HRV by supporting the parasympathetic nervous system.

 Many people use their chest to pull air into their lungs through the mouth.
 Chest breathing — as opposed to belly breathing — often leads to shallower breaths that don’t pull as much oxygen into the lungs and thus result in lower blood oxygenation.